-It’s 3.30am and I’ve just woken up to my then wife, crying her eye’s out.
+It’s 3.30am and I’ve just woken up to my then-wife, crying her eye’s out.
 “I’m so sorry, I’ve wet the bed”.

 Half asleep, dazed and a little stunned I didn’t even see it coming.
 After a few seconds of re-assurance, I helped her out of bed.
-She was a little over 7.5 months pregnant, but at half three in the morning neither of us had put two and two together.
+She was a little over 7.5 months pregnant, but at half three in the morning, neither of us had put two and two together.

 You guessed it, she stood up.
 Woooosssshhhhh!!

 I remember it vividly.
 Billy, our chocolate brown Labrador had made his way into to bedroom, sitting obediently by the door.
-Looking at me he cocked his head at an angle; dog speak for “WTF”.
+Looking at me he cocked his head at an angle; dog speaks for “WTF”.

 …now she was really panicking.
 Despite being calm and collected on the outside, I was too.
 This wasn’t supposed to happen yet!
 We weren’t ready.